amrdraz/kodr/README.md

 To run this project clone it locally then run `npm install` this shoudl install all dependencies

-to run the project you need to run `mongod --bdpath ./data` in ther terminal open another terminal tab and run `grunt serve`
+to run the project you need to run `mongod --bdpath ./data` in ther terminal (make sure you create the directory first) open another terminal tab and run `grunt serve`

 >As a side note I use bycript not node-bycrypt for the user hasing which may have a windows bug.

 ###Immidiate Road Map

-- do Trial Model (an instance of a challenges with respect to a User (optional) )
-- Integrate Trials with Challenges

-- do backend of trials
-- do Achivment Model

-- do User Model with respect to Trials and Challanges
+- Do User ACL for students and teachers
-- do User access/privllage mangment
+- Create Achievement system
-- do User mentoring, tracking.
+- User management
+- Quests for students
+- Profile Report